 Dining Room Colour Combination: Silver and Gold Dining Room

-A clever mix of gold, silver and white tones makes this Katharine Pooley-designed dining room the interior equivalent of a jewellery box filled with glistening precious metals and pearls.
+A clever mix of gold, silver and white tones makes this Katharine Pooley-designed dining room colour scheme the interior equivalent of a jewellery box filled with glistening precious metals and pearls.
 The use of white walls and mouldings elevates the space beautifully, tying in the springtime beauty of the cherry blossom wallpaper and giving a modernity to the decorative ceiling motifs.
 A delicate chandelier hangs overhead, offering an airy presence.

 Image Credit: Taylor Howes